Camp Health and COVID-19 Updates

-- Your camper’s Medications in a zip lock bag.
+- Your camper’s Medications, in the original packaging, in a zip lock bag.

 Please refer to our Healthcare page for details about packing medications and requirements for over-the-counter medications: https://gwynnvalley.com/parents/healthcare/

-In the event that a camper is experiencing symptoms of COVID, we will isolate them in the Health Hut where our medical team will care for them.
-Our physician will assess your child and determine whether your child should be tested for COVID-19.
+Camper – In the event that a camper is experiencing symptoms of illness, we will isolate them in the Health Hut where our medical team will care for them.
+Our physician will assess your child and determine whether your child should be tested for COVID-19 Strep, or Flu.
 We will communicate with you about your child’s condition and testing.
-If a test is positive we will ask that you pick up your child as soon as possible.
+If a test is positive for COVID, we will ask that you pick up your child as soon as reasonably possible.

-Each summer, our staff go through a training at the Health Hut where they will learn about our COVID protocols and methods for keeping our camp community healthy.
-Camp is set up with many handwashing stations and we will encourage campers to wash hands often and have hand sanitizer available at activities.
+Each summer, our staff go through a training at the Health Hut where they will learn about methods for keeping our camp community healthy.
+Camp is set up with many handwashing stations and we will encourage campers to wash hands often.

-Closing Day pick-ups will be staggered in the morning between 9:30 and 11:00 am.
+On Closing Day, pick-ups will be staggered in the morning between 9:30 and 11:00 am.
 Parents will park and pick up their camper at the cabin.
-Again, we ask that parents not enter the cabin.
 After loading up their belongings, campers can then give their parents a tour of some outdoor program areas and share with them about some of the activities they participated in.